tbalz2319/RapidRepoPull/README.md

 ## Usage Option 1 Automatic (Docker)

-### This option does not allow a user to specify the number of threads or a a text file including additional repos
+### This option does not allow a user to specify the number of threads or a text file including additional repos

 - Clone code repo